ARMmbed/BLEIntros/GettingStarted/URIBeacon.md

 + A BLE-enabled mbed board, but don't worry if you don't have one yet - we'll show you how it would have worked.

-+ A user account on [developer.mbed.org](developer.mbed.org) to see the compiler.
++ A user account on [developer.mbed.org](developer.mbed.org) to access the compiler.
 We recommend you get access to the compiler even if you don't have a board yet, so that you can play along with the example.

 ##Quick Guide